 Piercing FAQs for Children & Young Adults (Under 18)

-We understand when it’s your child's first piercing, the nerves are especially bad.
-But our licensed Nurses are trained to provide a safe, fun, and celebratory piercing experience for our tiny guests.
+Your child’s first piercing can be nerve-wracking!
+At Rowan, our licensed Nurses are trained to provide a safe, fun, and celebratory piercing experience for our tiny (and not-so-tiny) guests.
 We pierce all ages starting at 2 months; however, there are special considerations for those under the age of 18.
 Read on to have all your questions answered for children’s ear piercing.

 How old does my child have to be to get a lobe piercing?